Drivable 3D Gaussian Avatars: Conclusion

 \subsection{Image Quality Evaluation}

-\model is evaluated w.r.t.
-SSIM, PSNR, and the perceptual metric LPIPS \cite{Zhang2018TheUE}.
-Table \ref{tab:color_error_socio} shows that our method is the one that achieves the best PSNR and SSIM among the methods using only LBS (i.e., do not require 3D scans for every frame) and outperforms all FFD methods minus BD FFD in these metrics, despite having poorer training signal and no test images (DVA was tested using all 200 cameras).
-Moreover, our approach allows us to decompose avatars into drivable garment layers compared to other volumetric methods.
-Figure \ref{fig:garment} shows each separate garment layer, which can be controlled solely by skeleton joint angles, without requiring specific garment registration modules as in~\cite{Xiang2021ModelingCA}.
+Our model is evaluated using SSIM, PSNR, and the perceptual metric LPIPS \cite{Zhang2018TheUE}, with random color backgrounds.
+For the ActorsHQ evaluation, we utilized SMPL-X fittings obtained through OpenPose \cite{OpenPose} and scan-to-mesh optimization.
+Table \ref{tab:color_error_socio} shows that our method achieves the best PSNR and SSIM on our dataset compared to MVP \cite{Lombardi2021MixtureOV} and BD \cite{Bagautdinov2021DrivingsignalAF}.
+Furthermore, on the ActorsHQ dataset, \model outperforms other Gaussian Avatar methods in terms of PSNR and SSIM.
+However, similar to previous evaluations, our method lacks sharpness due to its much smaller size compared to the CNN-based architecture of AG \cite{Li2023AnimatableGL}.
+Moreover, our approach allows us to decompose avatars into drivable layers, unlike other volumetric methods.
+Each separate garment layer can be controlled solely by skeleton joint angles, without requiring specific garment registration modules as in \cite{Xiang2021ModelingCA}.